Gina's Story

 Shared by Gina’s daughter, Yasmine.

-She coped well with this until it came to the point that the disease had progressed – this meant her first admission to Sobell House in December 2019.
-The room Mum stayed in was brand new with a huge TV and en-suite shower room.
-Mum thought it was lovely.
-As soon as she was admitted, she started to receive the pain relief and other medications she desperately needed to feel stable again.
-The nurses work around the clock and were always there if you needed anything.
-She would have a daily visit from a doctor explaining her symptoms and the next plan, they would always do this with the most respect and care for the patient.
-They had a drinks trolley that came around for the patients, which Mum thought was brilliant as she loved a G&T. A Chaplain would also visit, occupational health, and many more.
+Mum coped well with this until it came to the point that the disease had progressed – this meant her first admission to Sobell House in December 2019.
+The room Mum stayed in was brand new, with a huge TV and en-suite shower room; she thought it was lovely.
+As soon as she was admitted, Mum started to receive the pain relief and other medications she desperately needed to feel stable again.
+The nurses worked around the clock and were always there if you needed anything, while the doctors visited daily to explain her symptoms and the next plan, which they would always do with the upmost respect and care.
+Sobell House even has a drinks trolley that comes around the ward for the patients, which Mum thought was brilliant as she loved a G&T. A Chaplain would also visit, occupational therapists, and more support teams.
 Everything she needed was under one roof.

 We spent Christmas at Sobell House and I must say the dinner was brilliant!
-They also allowed the families to eat with the patients.
 At this stage, Mum had been given just weeks to live, but the doctors wanted to try a procedure to possibly give her more time.
 It was a 50/50 chance it would work, and it did!
-She was over the moon and feeling loads better, so much so she was discharged beginning of January 2020 and could come home.
-Unfortunately, as the weeks passed at home she became unwell again and had her second and final visit to Sobell House.
-This time bedbound her capacity was limited but her mind and mouth weren’t.
+She was over the moon and feeling loads better, so much so she was discharged at the beginning of January 2020 and could come home.
+Unfortunately, as the weeks passed, she became unwell again and had her second and final visit to Sobell House.
+This time Mum was bedbound and although her capacity was limited, her mind wasn’t.
 The nurses did such a great job of not only the physical side of caring for her but the mental.
-She had got to the point where anxiety and worries had taken over the daily thoughts and this had affected her normal routine.
-Her disease was progressively getting worse which didn’t help and I think she found her lack of mobility a massive shock.
-The team would always reassure her and encourage her.
-They cared for her, dressed and washed her all the things I think I would have found too much at home being seven months pregnant myself.
+She had got to the point where anxiety and worries had taken over her daily thoughts which affected her normal routine, but the team were always there to reassure and encourage her.
+They cared for her, dressed and washed her – all the things I think I would have found too much to cope with at home, being seven months pregnant myself.

-The final few days had come and she was in a sleepy state.
+The final few days had come and Mum was in a sleepy state.
 The nurses pulled me aside and told me that the end looked near.
-They have a family room with beds and offered for me to sleep there, she also had a pull-out bed near hers so I decided to stay there.
+Mum had a pull-out bed near hers, so I decided to stay by her side.
 The nurses would update me with any changes and be very open but compassionate about the situation.
-The last day came and she was asked if she would like a certain medicine to help her relax, Mum could hear everything even until the last minutes and told them no!
+The last day came and Mum was asked if she would like a certain medicine to help her relax but she firmly said ‘no’!
 We all looked at each other and smiled because we knew how stubborn yet strong Mum was trying to be.
 Once again, they respected her final wishes.
-That night on the 3rd of March 2020 she peacefully passed at 12.30am.
+That night, on the 3rd of March 2020, she peacefully passed at 12.30am.
 She even woke me up with noises to let me know she was going – once she knew I was there four breaths and she was gone.
 The nurses and care team came in and explained to me what happens from here, and I was able to spend some time with Mum before saying goodbye.

 If it wasn’t for Sobell House I’m not sure how I could have ever coped.
 They are the most lovely, selfless people who put the lives of others as priority, working long, hard hours but always maintaining a high standard of care and love.
 I will always be forever grateful to everyone at Sobell and hope this great place will continue to care for many years to come.